netlabsorg/odin32/trunk/doc/Readme.txt

 This chapter is intended for people more familiar with ODIN.
-It describes the various aspects of the project such as accessing the latest sources via cvs, building the binaries, running win32 applications, how to identify and report problems and bugs, as well as how to participate in this very promising project.
+It describes the various aspects of the project such as accessing the latest sources via svn, building the binaries, running win32 applications, how to identify and report problems and bugs, as well as how to participate in this very promising project.